lukasoppermann/html5sortable/README.md

 ## Sorting table rows

  * Initialize plugin on `tbody` element (browsers automatically add `tbody` if you don't)
- * Keep in mind that different browsers may display different ghost image of the row during the drag action.
+ * Keep in mind that different browsers may display different drag images of the row during the drag action.
 Webkit browsers seem to hide entire contents of `td` cell if there are any inline elements inside the `td`.
 This may or may not be fixed by setting the `td` to be `position: relative;`
  * If you add a custom `placeholder` you must use a `tr` e.g. `placeholder: "<tr><td colspan="3">The row will appear here</td></tr>"`, otherwise you will only be able to drop items when hovering the first column.

 ## Contributing